chicory-pizza/chicory-macaroni/README.md

 1. Obtain the Windows and Mac editions of the game, you need both `data.win` and `game.ios`

-   If you don’t have a spare Mac, follow these steps to download the Mac edition (only available through Steam)
+   Follow these steps to download the Mac edition (only available through Steam)

    1. Press <kbd>Win</kbd>+<kbd>R</kbd> to open the Run dialog
    2. Enter `steam://open/console` and click OK
-   3. Enter `download_depot 1123450 1123452` in the Steam console
+   3. Enter `download_depot 1123450 1123452 2137359438458453377` in the Steam console
    4. Wait for a “Depot download complete” message
    5. Once finished, you can locate the download at `C:\Program Files (x86)\Steam\steamapps\content\app_1123450\depot_1123452`

-2. Download [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool/releases) and extract it, despite its name, it’s not just for Undertale!
+2. Download [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool/releases) and extract it, despite its name, it’s not just for Undertale!
 3. Download [the Macaroni script](https://github.com/chicory-pizza/chicory-macaroni/archive/refs/heads/main.zip) and extract it
 4. Run UndertaleModTool
 5. Click Scripts > Run other script...